Menu Close

 if [[ "${versionComparisonResult}" == "Update Required" ]]; then

-# Skip notifications if we're outside the display reminder window (thanks for the suggestion, @kristian!)
+# Deadline window and periodic reminder logic (thanks for the suggestion, @kristian!)

 if (( ddmVersionStringDaysRemaining > daysBeforeDeadlineDisplayReminder )); then